charmed-kubernetes/kubernetes-docs/pages/k8s/install-local.md

 However, be aware that the full deployment of **Charmed Kubernetes** has system requirements which may exceed a standard laptop or desktop machine.
-It is only recommended for a machine with at least 32GB RAM and 128GB of SSD storage.
+It is only recommended on a machine running at least Ubuntu 20.04 with 32GB RAM and 128GB of SSD storage.

 <div class="p-notification--positive is-inline">
   <div markdown="1" class="p-notification__content">